willem-vanheemstrasystems/rubyonrails-pinboard/README.md

 This will install the gems.

+NOTE: some gems may be dependent on other gems (so you will need to download them as well)

 Always run the following command after this

 bundle install

 This will register the gems in your application.

+Then restart the Ruby server by typing

+rails server